ycm-core/YouCompleteMe/README.md

 Call the `:YcmDiags` command to see if any errors or warnings were detected in your file.
 Even better, use Syntastic.

+### Semantic completion for other languages

+YCM will use your `omnifunc` (see `:h omnifunc` in Vim) as a source for semantic completions if it does not have a native semantic completion engine for your file's filetype.
+Vim comes with okayish omnifuncs for various languages like Python, Ruby, PHP etc. It depends on the language.

+You can get stellar omnifuncs for Java, Ruby and Python with [Eclim][].
+Just make sure you have the _latest_ Eclim installed and configured and don't forget to have `let g:EclimCompletionMethod = 'omnifunc'` in your vimrc.
+This will make YCM and Eclim play nice; YCM will use Eclim's omnifuncs as the data source for semantic completions and provide the auto-triggering and subsequence-based matching (and other YCM features) on top of it.

+### Writing New Semantic Completers

+You have two options here: writing an `omnifunc` for Vim's omnicomplete system that YCM will then use through its omni-completer, or a custom completer for YCM using the [Completer API][completer-api].

+Here are the differences between the two approaches:

+- You have to use VimScript to write the omnifunc, but get to use Python to write for the Completer API; this by itself should make you want to use the API.
+- The Completer API is a _much_ more powerful way to integrate with YCM and it provides a wider set of features.
+For instance, you can make your Completer query your semantic back-end in an asynchronous fashion, thus not blocking Vim's GUI thread while your completion system is processing stuff.
+This is impossible with VimScript.
+All of YCM's completers use the Completer API.
+- Performance with the Completer API is better since Python executes faster than VimScript.

+If you want to use the `omnifunc` system, see the relevant Vim docs with `:h complete-functions`.
+For the Completer API, see [the API docs][completer-api].

+If you want to upstream your completer into YCM's source, you should use the Completer API.

 ### Syntastic integration

 YCM has explicit support for [Syntastic][] (and vice-versa) if you compiled YCM